 Community planning workshops

-The second workshop on Saturday 8 September 2018, was spent bringing all of the amazing ideas together to create a plan for activation of the site that will meet everyone's ideas and aspirations for the area.
-The group worked collaboratively to develop their vision for the site, which is:
+The second workshop held on Saturday 8 September 2018, was spent bringing all of the amazing ideas together to create a plan for activation of the site that would meet everyone's ideas and aspirations for the area.
+The group worked collaboratively to develop their vision for the site, which was:

 “Engage community to create a place that is safe and that people love and want to spend time.”

 The project "Parktopia" (which is also part of the public art festival of Moreland November -December 2018 ) was seen as a great way to begin the activation of the site.